ItsFelix5/Minestom-fe/.github/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 #### **Do you intend to add a new feature or change an existing one?**
-* Do not open a pull-request on GitHub until you have collected positive feedback about the change from a maintainer.
+* Do not open a pull-request on GitHub until you have collected positive feedback about the change from me (i.am.felix on discord).

 #### **Do you have questions about the source code?**
 * Ask any question about how to use Minestom in the GitHub issues section or the community portals.